About Us

 Michelle Straughn – Senior Vice President

-Michelle is a Senior Vice President and leads the Infrastructure and Natural Resources (INR) Portfolio.
-A seasoned management consultant with over 25 years of experience, Michelle is an expert in transforming organizations and providing acquisition, business process reengineering, organizational assessment and redesign, data and analysis, and strategic planning services, as well as human capital, cost and performance, IT, and operations management support.
+Michelle Straughn is a Senior Vice President at Jefferson and leads the Infrastructure and Natural Resources (INR) Portfolio.
+With over 25 years of experience, Michelle is a subject matter expert in transforming organizations and providing acquisition, business process reengineering, organizational assessment and redesign, data and analysis, and strategic planning services, as well as human capital, cost and performance, IT, and operations excellence.

-Michelle provides stellar business development, capture, growth management, and strategic leadership and guidance, to over 25 programs and projects primarily supporting United States Department of Agriculture (USDA), Department of Transportation (DOT), and Department of Interior (DOI).
-The services provided in INR span all of the Jefferson offerings to include program/project management and analysis, human capital management, strategic planning, acquisition and grants management lifecycle support, communications, training and facilitation, and process automations and data analytics.
+Michelle provides stellar business development, capture, growth management, and strategic leadership and guidance to over 25 programs and projects at Jefferson primarily supporting United States Department of Agriculture (USDA), Department of Transportation (DOT), and Department of Interior (DOI).
+The solutions provided in INR span all of the Jefferson offerings to include organization and evaluation analyses, human capital performance, strategic planning, acquisition and grants lifecycle operations, communications, training and facilitation, and data analytics and automation.

-Prior to joining Jefferson, Michelle served in the roles of Chief Operations Officer (COO), Founder and President of a woman-owned small consulting firm, and Senior Manager/Engagement Director at various large government consulting firms.
+Prior to joining Jefferson, Michelle served in the roles of Chief Operations Officer (COO), Founder and President of a woman-owned small firm, and Senior Manager/Engagement Director at various large government firms.

 Michelle holds a BA from the University of Maryland and a Master of Public Management from the Maryland School of Public Affairs.
 Michelle is an active member of the Project Management Institute (PMI) and the American Association for Budget and Program Analysis (AABPA).